CQCL/tierkreis/docs/source/workers.md

 pip install tkr-pytket-worker
 ```

+will install an executable Python script `tkr_pytket_worker` into your virtual environment.

 **Authentication**
 Certain backends, such as the IBMQ backend require authentication.
 The worker uses the default mechanism provided by the service.